© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section one mile 1000yds (2520m) long, N of Llanforda Mill is a scheduled monument protected by Historic England under reference 1004766.
 View the official record →

-Offa's Dyke is a linear earthwork that forms part of the extensive Anglo-Saxon frontier defence constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke is a linear earthwork of eighth-century date, constructed under the direction of King Offa of Mercia to define and defend the Anglo-Saxon frontier with Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004766.

 Offa's Dyke: section one mile 1000yds (2520m) long, N of Llanforda Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004766.